kartik-v/bootstrap-star-rating/CHANGE.md

 10. (enh #139): Do not refer to minified files in bower main metadata .
 11. (enh #142): Enable scroll when rating is readonly or disabled.
 12. Add github issue and PR contribution templates.
+13. (enh #153): Add ability to configure `required` attribute for input.
+14. (enh #154): New property `zeroAsNull` to treat zero value rating as null.
+15. (enh #155): Styling enhancements and code optimizations.
+16. (enh #156): More correct form reset event listening.

 ## Version 4.0.1